hæckels won’t stop until it’s perfected wellness

 Exactly a hundred years after the Enniscrone bathhouses were founded, a new story began.
 This story takes place in Margate, 2012, a tranquil and charming seaside town on Kent’s north coast which has gained an air of coolness about it in recent years.
 Home to about 60,000 people, the spot is known for the Turner Contemporary Art Gallery, the harbour arm, good restaurants, and a long sandy beach which looks out onto the North Sea.
 In 2012, Dom Bridges, who previous had an illustrious advertising career, was a volunteer beach warden (and coastal enthusiast) living in Margate.
 He felt that seaweed, often seen as little more than an annoyance by beachgoers, was getting a hard time.
 He began to research the properties of seaweed, and started both harvesting and harnessing the power of seaweed.
 Initially he made a seaweed soap from seaweed he would snip off the sea floor and rinse in his kitchen.
 He gave this to friends.
 The first Hæckels product was born.

 At Hæckels, these sustainable innovations include dehydrating products to reduce water weight while shipping (“you just add water to the product at your house, it saves a lot of weight” Vickery says), it means the sheet eye masks are biodegradable, the seaweed has to be sourced as locally as possible (in Japan, products are entirely different to the UK because they use local seaweeds), in the UK it’s still sourced on the beaches, a five minute walk from the lab.
 The sustainability is holistic, too.
-With scale Hæckels are actually trying to reduce their price points, they want to be as cheap and accessible as they can, without compromising on costs such as hiring local glassmakers to create the bottles, and generally being as meticulous as all the above implies, across the board.
+With scale the brand is actually trying to reduce their price points, they want to be as cheap and accessible as they can, without compromising on costs such as hiring local glassmakers to create the bottles that hold the Hæckels algae plump serums, and generally being as meticulous as all the above implies, across the board.
 “The beauty market is awash with people making big claims about stuff, and everything's all manufactured by the same manufacturer in Germany,” Vickery says, matter of factly.

 Innovation is what keeps Hæckels lightyears ahead.
 They aren’t just focussed on seaweed as skincare, a trend others are now getting on.
 They’ve developed a series of edible products to help us to feel good both inside and out.
 Technically, these products are designed to aid beauty concerns such as having glowing skin among many other things, as they’ll work to improve our microbiome, “we’re focussing on the skin-gut axis” Vickery says.
 The edible produce includes a broth and chewy balls.
-There’s incense, fragrances, candles, there’s spas, there’s even been ideas of restaurants.
+There’s Hæckels incense, fragrances and candles.
+But there’s also spas and the fragrant, calming products stocked in them, like Hæckels handwash, oil and shampoo.
+There’s even been ideas of restaurants.

 “There’s a 1000 nos for every yes when we’re coming up with products.
 I think it shows that while we could go and do things other brands are doing, we stay in our lane, we stick to our own ecosystem.”
 Vickery says.
 Adding, “we don’t like to lean on experience, we like to create a new path forward.”